Two day tour of the heart of Halland

 Dahlia border in Lundens Garden.

-After about half an hour's drive, we arrive at today's second destination, which is Eksäter Garden.
+After about half an hour's drive, we arrive at today's second and last destination, which is Eksäter Garden.
 Inspiration and the joy of change are the bywords here.
 Nature sets the tone and perfection and tight control are not sought after.
 We walk around among the themed garden rooms, all of which are separated by tall hedges.
 One moment we’re in the Hard Rock room and the next enter an Asian inspired area.
 We go from room to room and each time we turn a corner there’s a surprise.
 In addition to the lovely flowers, ponds and fruit trees, there are also vegetable beds full of tempting specimens.
 And luckily some of the harvest is for sale.
 It’s time for a fika, so we find a seat and enjoy coffee from our flask, whilst reading up on the story of Hilda at Eksäter, who looked after the garden in the 40s.
 It feels good to honour her with a visit here.

 Footbridge in Eksäter Garden.